Why integrate with Sage Intacct?

 Included in budget record:

-📝 If you have included accounts and dimensions in your budget that don't exist in Intacct, Budgeting and Planning will automatically prompt you to map these new accounts and dimensions to existing ones during the export process.
+📝 If you have included accounts and dimensions in your budget that don't exist in Intacct, SIP will automatically prompt you to map these new accounts and dimensions to existing ones during the export process.

 How do we map the data between the applications?

-Budgeting and Planning includes mapping tables that let you define how accounts and dimensions in Budgeting and Planning should map back to accounts and dimensions in Intacct.
-Furthermore, whenever you use the integration, Budgeting and Planning automatically detects new accounts and dimensions, and prompts you to map them, so that your data is always complete.
+SIP includes mapping tables that let you define how accounts and dimensions from SIP should map back to accounts and dimensions in Intacct.
+Furthermore, whenever you use the integration, SIP automatically detects new accounts and dimensions, and prompts you to map them, so that your data is always complete.